mkdocs/mkdocs/docs/user-guide/configuration.md

     While search does support using multiple languages together, it is best not to add additional languages unless you really need them.
 Each additional language adds significant bandwidth requirements and uses more browser resources.
-Generally it is best to keep each instance of MkDocs to a single language.
+Generally it is best to keep each instance of elstir to a single language.

 !!!
 Note